nkern/pycape/README.md

 ##### License:
-See the GPL License for details on usage
+See the General Public License for details on usage

 ##### Authors:
 Nicholas Kern<br>